ISCHEMIC STROKE

 Etiology

-- TIA subtypes, classified according to the pathophysiological mechanisms, are similar to ischemic stroke subtypes → TOAST classification of stroke
+- TIA subtypes, classified according to the pathophysiological mechanisms, are similar to subtypes of ischemic stroke

-- the common vascular risk factors are the same as in stroke (e.g., diabetes, hypertension, age, smoking, unhealthy diet and obesity, alcoholism, stress, and lack of physical activity)
+- the common vascular risk factors are the same as for stroke (e.g., diabetes, hypertension, age, smoking, unhealthy diet and obesity, alcoholism, stress, and physical inactivity)

 Clinical presentation